 During his varied career randel created surveying devices, designed an early elevated subway, and proposed a controversial alternative route for the Erie Canal—winning him admirers and enemies.
 The measure of manhattan is more than just the life of an unrecognized engineer.

 Six Degrees: The Science of a Connected AgeW.
 W. Norton & Company #ad - The pioneering young scientist whose work on the structure of small worlds has triggered an avalanche of interest in networks.
 In this remarkable book, duncan watts, one of the principal architects of network theory, sets out to explain the innovative research that he and other scientists are spearheading to create a blueprint of our connected planet.

-Six Degrees: The Science of a Connected Age #ad - Whether they bind computers, networks are everywhere in the real world, economies, or terrorist organizations, yet only recently have scientists attempted to explain their mysterious workings.
+Whether they bind computers, networks are everywhere in the real world, economies, or terrorist organizations, yet only recently have scientists attempted to explain their mysterious workings.
 From epidemics of disease to outbreaks of market madness, from the structure of personal relationships to the technological and social choices of entire societies, the people who are building it, from people searching for information to firms surviving crisis and change, Watts weaves together a network of discoveries across an array of disciplines to tell the story of an explosive new field of knowledge, and his own peculiar path in forging this new science.

 It All Adds Up: The Story of People and MathematicsWilliam Collins #ad - It is a journey into numbers with Launay as a guide.
 With clarity, passion and wisdom, the author unveils the unexpected and at times serendipitous ways in which big mathematical ideas were created.
 The story of our best invention yet.
 From our ability to calculate the passing of time to the algorithms that control computers and much else in our lives, numbers are everywhere.